Dust-to-neutral gas ratio of the intermediate and high velocity HI clouds derived based on the sub-mm dust emission for the whole sky: The Estimate of the dust-to- H i ratio

-where $X=\mathrm{NHV}$, NIV, $\cdots$, PHV represents the velocity ranges listed in Table \ref{tab:velocity_components}, $\tau_{353, X, \mathrm{H}^{+}}$, $\tau_{353, X, \ion{H}{i}}$, and $\tau_{353, X, \mathrm{H}_{2}}$ are the contribution of ionized, atomic, and molecular gas in the velocity range $X$, respectively.
-We masked the regions where CO integrated-intensity $W_\mathrm{CO}>1.4$\,K\,km\,s$^{-1}$ (corresponding to the $3\sigma$ noise level in $|b|>15\degr$), and the molecular fraction can be approximated to be zero in the unmasked regions.
-If we assume that the contribution of the ionized gas is negligibly small (see Section~\ref{subsec:ionizedgas}), then equation~(\ref{eqn:tau353_sum_of_contributions}) can be rewritten as
+where $\tau_{353, \mathrm{H}^{+}, X}$, $\tau_{353, \ion{H}{i}, X}$, and $\tau_{353, \mathrm{H}_{2}, X}$ are the contribution from the dust associated with ionized, atomic, and molecular gas in the velocity range $X$, respectively.
+The molecular fraction can be approximated to be zero in the unmasked regions.
+If we assume that the contribution from the ionized component is negligibly small (see also discussion in Section~\ref{subsec:ionizedgas}), then equation~(\ref{eqn:tau353_sum_of_contributions}) can be rewritten as